-In the event of a tie between teams for a paid spot, one (1) match will be played to determine the winner.
-A Round Robin format shall occur if three (3) or more players are tied.
-(Results do not affect other standings).
+In the event of a tie between teams for a paid spot, teams may elect to split the prize fund, OR, play one (1) standard match to determine the winner.
+A Round Robin format shall occur if three (3) or more teams are tied.
+(Results never affect other standings).

 7.2 Prize Fund (PF)

 All Prize Funds are consistent nationwide and are determined by UPA Corporate Office.
 PF shall be paid at the end of each respective session without the use of playoffs or additional matches of any kind.